Scheduling your Instagram posts in advance is one of the most effective ways to save time and post consistently.

 Crafting captions on-the-fly is difficult.

-You may experience writer’s block, it’s easy to make a spelling mistake, and you’ll miss the opportunity to tell your brand’s story in the best way possible.
+You may experience writer’s block, make a spelling mistake, or miss the opportunity to tell your brand’s story in the best way possible.

-By planning and scheduling your posts in advance, you can set time aside to brainstorm and write stronger captions.
+By planning and scheduling your Instagram posts in advance, you can set time aside to brainstorm and write stronger captions

 This includes optimizing your post to include highly-searched keywords for SEO, and relevant hashtags to increase reach.